mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2512.06380v1">Protecting Bystander Privacy via Selective Hearing in LALMs</a></h3>
+  <h3><a href="http://arxiv.org/abs/2512.06380v2">Protecting Bystander Privacy via Selective Hearing in Audio LLMs</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Sound-D91E36"> <img alt="Category Badge" src="https://img.shields.io/badge/Artificial Intelligence-662E9B">
   <p><b>Published on:</b> 2025-12-06T10:24:04Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Xiao Zhan, Guangzhi Sun, Jose Such, Phil Woodland</p>
-    <p><b>Summary:</b> Large audio language models (LALMs) are increasingly deployed in real-world settings where they inevitably capture speech from unintended nearby bystanders, raising privacy risks that existing benchmarks and defences largely overlook.
+    <p><b>Summary:</b> Audio Large language models (LLMs) are increasingly deployed in the real world, where they inevitably capture speech from unintended nearby bystanders, raising privacy risks that existing benchmarks and defences did not consider.
 We introduce SH-Bench, the first benchmark designed to evaluate selective hearing: a model's ability to attend to an intended main speaker while refusing to process or reveal information about incidental bystander speech.
-SH-Bench contains 3,968 multi-speaker audio mixtures spanning both real-world and synthetic scenarios, paired with 77k multiple-choice questions that probe models under general and selective operating modes.
-We propose Selective Efficacy (SE), a unified metric capturing both multi-speaker comprehension and bystander-privacy protection.
-Our evaluation of state-of-the-art open-source and proprietary LALMs reveals substantial privacy leakage, with strong audio understanding failing to translate into selective protection of bystander privacy.
-To mitigate this gap, we introduce Bystander Privacy Fine-Tuning (BPFT), a training pipeline that teaches models to refuse bystander-related queries without degrading main-speaker comprehension.
-BPFT yields substantial gains which improve SE by up to 15.9% over Gemini 2.5 Pro, demonstrating that selective hearing is learnable but far from achieved in current LALMs.
-SH-Bench and BPFT provide the first systematic framework for measuring and improving bystander privacy in audio foundation models.</p>
+SH-Bench contains 3,968 multi-speaker audio mixtures, including both real-world and synthetic scenarios, paired with 77k multiple-choice questions that probe models under general and selective operating modes.
+In addition, we propose Selective Efficacy (SE), a novel metric capturing both multi-speaker comprehension and bystander-privacy protection.
+Our evaluation of state-of-the-art open-source and proprietary LLMs reveals substantial bystander privacy leakage, with strong audio understanding failing to translate into selective protection of bystander privacy.
+To mitigate this gap, we also present Bystander Privacy Fine-Tuning (BPFT), a novel training pipeline that teaches models to refuse bystander-related queries without degrading main-speaker comprehension.
+We show that BPFT yields substantial gains, achieving an absolute 47% higher bystander accuracy under selective mode and an absolute 16% higher SE compared to Gemini 2.5 Pro, which is the best audio LLM without BPFT.
+Together, SH-Bench and BPFT provide the first systematic framework for measuring and improving bystander privacy in audio LLMs.</p>
   </details>
 </div>

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2512.06253v2">Privacy Loss of Noise Perturbation via Concentration Analysis of A Product Measure</a></h3>
+  <h3><a href="http://arxiv.org/abs/2512.06253v3">Privacy Loss of Noise Perturbation via Concentration Analysis of A Product Measure</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Cryptography and Security-D91E36">
   <p><b>Published on:</b> 2025-12-06T02:55:46Z</p>
   <details>